Bake or Break

 Whole milk is best for pudding.
 You’ll get the thickest, creamiest texture by using whole milk instead of a variety with lower fat content or a dairy-free alternative.

-Add the remaining ingredients.
+• Add the remaining ingredients.
 Remove the pan from the heat.
-Stir in the chocolate, butter, and vanilla.
+Stir in the chopped chocolate, butter, and vanilla until it all melts together.

-Chill.
-Transfer the pudding to a medium bowl or divide into individual servings using glasses, ramekins, or other serving dishes.
+• Chill.
+Transfer the pudding to a medium bowl or divide into individual servings using glasses, ramekins, or your choice of serving dishes.
 Cover with plastic wrap, gently pressing the plastic directly onto the surface of the pudding.
 Refrigerate for at least 2 hours.

 Pudding should take about 2 hours to set, although this depends on the temperature of your refrigerator and the portion size.
 Smaller ramekins of pudding will take less time to set than one big bowl.